AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/document-security.md

 Policies are reusable sets of permissions and user groups that can be applied to various documents.
 For the protected documents.
 These policies ensure that only authorized users can use allowed features.
 The number of policies and policy sets are expected to grow with an increase in different user roles and documents within a department.
 Here are some considerations and best practices to create and manage policies:

-* **Create reusable policies**: Adobe recommends reusing policies across various documents.
+* **Create reusable policies:** Adobe recommends reusing policies across various documents.
 It helps keep the number of policies to a minimum, provide optimum performance, and makes it easier to manage the policies.
 To create a reusable policy:

 1. Identify and define access control requirements at departments and organization level.